demisto/content/Packs/WALLIXBastion/Integrations/WAB/WAB_description.md

 Go to `Configuration` > `API Keys` to create one.

-> Note: using an API key rather than a password allows unrestricted aministrative access to the Bastion.
+> Note: using an API key rather than a password allows unrestricted administrative access to the Bastion.

 ## Configure the API version